-A favorite stop along the Golden Circle is the highly active Geysir Hot Spring Area with boiling mud pits, exploding geysers and the lively Strokkur which spouts water 30 metres (100 ft) into the air every few minutes.
-The newly opened Geysir Center offers exhibits and informative presentations year round.
-Geysir Hot Spring Area is one of the most popular tourist stop in Iceland.
+A favorite stop along the Golden Circle is the highly active Geysir Hot Spring Area with boiling mud pits, exploding geysers.
+A favorite is lively Strokkur geyser, which spouts water 30 metres (100 ft) into the air every few minutes.

-The geothermal field is believed to have a surface area of approximately 3 km².
-Most of the springs are aligned along a 100m wide strip of land running in the same direction as the tectonic lines in the area, from south to southwest.
-The strip is 500m long and culminates near what once was the seat of the lords of Haukadalur.
+Geologists believe the geothermal field has a surface area of approximately 3 km² (1.1 sq mi).
+Most of the springs align along a 100 m (328 ft) wide strip of land running in the same direction as the tectonic lines in the area (south to southwest).
+The strip is 500 m (1.640 ft) long and culminates near what once was the seat of the lords of Haukadalur.

-The great Geysir is not the only geyser in the Geysir hot spring area.
-The most active geyser in the area is called Strokkur.
-It sprouts hot water as high as 30 meters into the air every few minutes or so.
+The Great Geysir is not the only famous geyser in the Geysir hot spring area.
+The most active geyser in the area is Strokkur (the Churn).
+It sprouts hot water as high as 30 meters (100 ft) into the air every few minutes.

 How do geysers erupt?

-The geysers in Haukadalur are situated in an active geothermal area.
-Due to underground plumbing system ground water comes into contact with hot bedrock and heats up, building pressure.
-When the water has reached peak temperature and pressure it sprouts out from the geyser, often up to 30m into the air.
-The water is extremely hot and for your own safety, keep your distance.
-The geysers are better enjoyed at some distance.
+The geysers in Haukadalur lie in an active geothermal area.
+As a result of this underground plumbing system, ground water comes into contact with hot bedrock and heats up, building pressure.
+When the water has reached peak temperature and pressure it sprouts out from the geyser and into the air.
+The water is extremely hot and visitors need to keep their distance to keep safe.

-Travellers do not have to pay an entrance fee when visiting the Haukadalur geothermal area.
-Visitors are encouraged to stay within marked areas and keep away when the geyser erupt, for the water is extremely hot and can burn.
+You do not have to pay an entrance fee when visiting Geysir.
+It is very important for you to stay within marked areas and stand back when a geyser erupts, for the extremely hot water can burn.